 Donovan’s teammates are irate at him for his carelessness with the league’s only ball, and are calling for disciplinary action against the star scorer.

-According to witnesses, the tragic error could have been avoided.
-It started when teammate Jeff Agoos kicked the ball out of bounds near where Donovan was doing his stretching exercises.
+The chain of events began w ith teammate Jeff Agoos kicking the ball out of bounds near where Donovan was doing his stretching exercises.
 When Agoos called out for “a little help” Donovan responded by grabbing the ball, winding up, and kicking it with all his strength.
 The ball sailed over Agoos’s head and landed on Mr. McDougle’s roof.
 Everyone on the field stopped what they were doing and held their breath, waiting to see if the ball would roll down, but it did not.
 It was trapped, tragically, in the gutter.

 After some deliberation, it was decided that any attempt at ball retrieval was too dangerous.